mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

 - Apply BLEU score to machine-translated text
 - Implement an attention model
 - Train a trigger word detection model and make predictions
-- Synthesize and process audio recordings t
+- Synthesize and process audio recordings to create train/dev datasets
+- Structure a speech recognition project

 # Various Sequence To Sequence Architectures